ravija-m/ravija-m.github.io/pages/resume.md

 <span style="color:yellow">Experience</span>

-# Rokt - Software Engineer `(Jan 2022 - Current)`
+# Rokt - Software Engineer `(Jan 2022 - April 2024)`
-    • Enhancing developer efficicency by automating the process of resource creation creating software templates.
-    • Improving incident management at Rokt by implementing a sync tool to mandate a minimal set of OpsGenie settings for on-call users.
-    • Added Datadog metrics to track performace for Rokt's Widget and Mobile APIs
+    • Decoupled the process of customer conversions into a new micro-service, whilst ensuring feature parity and performing traffic migration thereby providing better scalability
+    • Conceptualised, designed and led development of JWT based data-integrity into the API workflow thereby protecting services from potential denial-of-service attacks

+# MailPlus - Software Developer Intern `(Sept 2020 - March 2021)`
+    • Re-designed and developed the customer-facing Ticketing System to allow for creation of tickets while improving page latency by 2 seconds
+    • Worked on improving automation for the invoicing process by writing scheduled scripts

 # UNSW - Casual Academic `(Feb 2021 - Dec 2021)`
     • Tutoring COMP6080 - web front-end programming to a class of 20 university students
     • Responsible for answering forum questions and marking assignments

-# MailPlus - Software Developer Intern `(Sept 2020 - March 2021)`
-    • Re-designed and developed the existing customer facing Ticketing System to allow for creation of
-      tickets via a customer number while also improving page latency
-    • Worked on improving automation for the invoicing process by writing scheduled scripts

 <span style="color:yellow">Projects</span>